 Proverbs 23:7 says: ‘As a man thinks in his heart, so is he.’
 And this is so true!

 The way we think about ourselves will determine our beliefs.
 Our beliefs will determine our expectations, our expectations will determine our attitudes, our attitudes will determine our behaviour, our behaviour will determine our performance.
-And our performance will determine who we become and which ultimately determines our destiny.
+And our performance will determine who we become, which ultimately determines our destiny.

 Here is what I’ve learned in that journey!

 - Man’s labels must not affect what I think about myself.
-The only labels that should shape my thought process, should be the label that God has put on me!
-He says that I am called, that I am qualified, that with his power and strength at work in me, I can do great exploits for the kingdom
+The only labels that should shape my thought process should be the label that God has put on me!
+He says that I am called, that I am qualified, that with His power and strength is at work in me, and that I can do great exploits for the kingdom

-- Remember disappointment is inevitable but make sure that it doesn’t take over your life.
+- Remember that disappointment is inevitable, but make sure that it doesn’t take over your life.
 Pick yourself up after any failure and allow your failures to become your greatest teacher.